10 Best Restaurants in Santa Fe Plaza

 Before this popular restaurant opens, there’s often a line waiting to get in.
 So, if you’re going for lunch, it’s a good idea to get there early.

-Even with a crowd all descending and ordering at the same time, meals come out quickly and the service is great.
+However, even with a crowd all arriving and ordering at the same time, meals come out quickly and the service is great.

 Housed in a hacienda from the 1600’s, The Shed is a warm space with bright colors and terrific food.